mpclarkson/vapor-demo-provider/README.md

-This example demonstrates how to create a `Vapor Provider` with functionality that would be required by real Providers, such as Admin backends, Debug toolbars and Job Queue management, such as:
+This example demonstrates how to create a `Vapor Provider` with functionality that would be required by real Providers, such as Admin backends, Debug toolbars and Job Queue management, including:

 - Default configuration with optional overrides using `json`
 - Example Route that returns a view using the [Leaf](https://github.com/vapor/leaf) Swift templating language.
-- Example Middleware
+- Example Middleware.

 The purpose of this repo is simply is to provide some guidance on how to build Providers that extend Vapor's core functionality.